Garlicky Green Beans

 This Asian inspired meal checks so many of my boxes!
 Healthy fresh ingredients, color, flavor, texture and of course it’s gluten free!
 A nice change of pace from my usual stir fries that are made with noodles or rice, this grain free dish won’t leave you feeling stuffed!

-We have spaghetti squash quite often, but usually I make an Italian dish like this Twice Baked Spaghetti Squash.
+I usually make spaghetti squash to replace the pasta in low carb Italian dishes, like the popular Twice Baked Spaghetti Squash.
 Who knew this humble veggie could also stand in for Chinese noodles!

 This post contains affiliate links.